-TEOH ENG HONG Independent Non-Executive Director
+TEOH ENG HONGIndependent Non-Executive Director

 Mr. Teoh Eng Hong joined the Board of the Company as an Independent Non-Executive Director on 18 June 1992.
-He was last re-appointed as a Director at the Annual General Meeting of the Company held on 26 April 2019.
-Mr. Teoh is the Chairman of the Risk Management Committee and is a member of the Audit, Nominating, Remuneration and Executive Committees.
+He was last re-appointed as a Director pursuant to Article 97 of the Constitution of the Company at the Annual General Meeting ("AGM") of the Company held on 26 April 2019.
+Mr. Teoh is the Chairman of the Remuneration and Executive Committees and is a member of the Audit, Nominating and Risk Management Committees.
+At the last AGM held on 23 April 2021, Mr. Teoh who has served the Board for more than nine years as a director has been approved for continued appointment as an independent Director via the Two-Tier Voting(1).